syncfusion-content/maui-docs/MAUI/Radial-Gauge/axes.md

 ### Label position customization

 The [`LabelOffset`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.RadialAxis.html#Syncfusion_Maui_Gauges_RadialAxis_LabelOffset) property allows to adjust the distance between the axis line and the labels.
 The [`OffsetUnit`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Gauges.RadialAxis.html#Syncfusion_Maui_Gauges_RadialAxis_OffsetUnit) property of axis allows to specify the label offset either in factor or pixels.
-By default, the value of the label offset is double.NaN.
+By default, the value of the label offset is `double.NaN`.

 ### Label offset in pixel